fanf2/kbd/unix69/lego.md

 width between outer edges of cutouts = 30.55

+gateron stab housing is 7 mm x 11.25 mm

+dunno how it fits?!

+slop between housing and support is large, 1mm

-for now let's use 7 x 14 mm stab cutouts, aligned with and 1.5 mm from the switch cutout
+let's use 7 x 14 mm stab cutouts, aligned with and 1.5 mm from the switch cutout
-(need to check wrt actual stab dimensions)